-The computer will reboot and if everything went well and the installation was done correctly you will be presented a nice login screen.
+Your computer will reboot and if everything went well and the installation was done correctly you will be presented with a nice login screen.

 Now the Linux Mint desktop will be visible and the Welcome to Linux Mint screen will be presented to you.

 That’s it for now.
 You will probably agree with me that the installation process of Linux Mint was very simple and was most likely very quick to complete.
-This is a strong advantage over the long installation process of Windows 10.
-In the following lesson we will have a look at how to take your first steps in the world of Linux Mint.
+This is a strong advantage over the long installation process of Windows or macOS.
+In the next Linux Mint tutorial, we will have a look at how to take your first steps in the world of your freshly installed Linux Mint.